Southerndown: Beach

+The Southerndown Cliffs are a suicide spot.

 Geology of Southerndown and Dunraven Bay

 All the rocks exposed in the area of Southerndown are sedimentary rocks.
 They were laid down as deposits of mud, silt, sand and lime (calcium-rich deposits from shells and bones) that, over long periods of time, were compacted and solidified into limestone, shale (compacted mud) and conglomerate (rock of pebbles of various size).